Simon-He95/pi/README.md

 ## :lollipop: PI

-A smart package manager with a custom loading style, which makes you install dependencies more beautifully :)
+A smart package manager with a custom loading style, which makes you install dependencies more beautifully :), and can fuzzy match and find deep-level instructions

 ## :rocket: Smart package manager